OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

-## Exercise 3: Leverage the Excel v2 JavaScript API in Excel 2016
+## Exercise 1: Build an Expense Report with new JavaScript APIs for Excel Add-ins 2016
 In this exercise you will create a Excel Add-in that uses the v2 JavaScript API included in Excel 2016.

 > **Note**: For this exercise you must have Excel 2016 Preview, or a later version, installed.
 Refer to the prerequisites at the beginning of this lab for links on where to obtain Office 2016 Preview.